JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 </div>

 Note, here we use the `$SRCROOT/../..` as path to the root of our Gradle project.
 It may depend on the way how one created the project in Xcode.
+Also, we use the generated `gradlew` script, it is assumed you run the Gradle build once, before using Xcode on a fresh machine

 ![Xcode Build Phases]({{ url_for('tutorial_img', filename='native/mpp-ios-android/xcode-run-script.png') }})

-We should drag the created build phase to the top of the list.
+We should drag the created build phase to the top of the list

 ![Xcode Build Phases]({{ url_for('tutorial_img', filename='native/mpp-ios-android/xcode-run-script-order.png') }})

-We are ready now to start coding the iOS application and to use Kotlin code from it.
+We are ready now to start coding the iOS application and to use Kotlin code from it

 ## Calling Kotlin Code from Swift

-Our goal was to show the text message on the screen.
+Remember, our goal is to show the text message on the screen.
 As we see, our iOS application does not draw anything on the screen.
-Let's make it show the `UILabel` with the text message from Kotlin code.
+Let's make it show the `UILabel` with the text message.
-It is the time to add a few more lines into the `ViewController.swift` file.
-We replace the contents of the file with the following code:
+We replace the contents
+of the `ViewController.swift` file with the following code:

 <div class="sample" markdown="1" mode="swift" theme="idea" data-highlight-only="1" auto-indent="false">